 Attach your headlamp to a jug full of water.
 (You don’t have to carry a gallon of water with you–drink up and collapse the empty bottle, then stick it in your backpack, and fill it up at a stream.)
 Shine the lamp through the water and you’ll have just the right amount of light for a late-night talk, snack, or… whatever you fancy.

-Bring a few extra batteries for the headlamp.
-This is so much more effective than a cell phone lamp app, and definitely safer than a candle!
+If you are looking for some good quality head lamps for your camping trip, search for best hard hat light models online to find stores like Garage Tool Guy.
+Additionally, bring a few extra batteries for the lights just for emergency.
+This could be so much more effective than a cell phone lamp app and would definitely be safer than a candle!